Nickelodeon (film): Casting

-Tatum O'Neal, who had won an Oscar appearing in Paper Moon with her father and Bogdanovich, joined the supporting cast.
+Tatum O'Neal, who had won an Oscar appearing in Bogdanovich's Paper Moon alongside her father, joined the supporting cast.

 The fees for Reynolds and O'Neal were around $750,000, and Tatum O'Neal was $350,000.
 This caused the budget to increase and Columbia cancelled the film.

 "This film is not over and done with", said Richter in November 1975.
 "What it comes down to is a power struggle over the budget.
 Columbia wants an enormous hunk cut out of it and I think if we can cut if they will make the film.
 By its very nature it is an expensive project.
 Why the studio brought this to is another question.
 Maybe it is the beginning of an attempt to start cutting back stars' prices.
 I think it is criminal to have to shorten the film just to pay a kings ransom to stars.
 You end up in debt before you begin."

 Extra finance was obtained by British Lion and it was announced that filming would proceed.
 "We have worked out 99% of the problems and expect to work out 100% of the creative differences", said David Begelman in December 1975.

 Columbia provided $6 million, British Lion $2 million.
 The director's fee was $700,000, $500,000 of which was held as a completion guarantee.
 (The movie would later transfer from British Lion to EMI.)

 Bogdanovich later said the film "didn't have to cost half as much as it did.
 The producers insisted it be bigger and I fought but I finally had to accept what they wanted."